-From Anna on November 4th, 2008 in General Remodel
+From Dean Dowd on November 04, 2008 in General Remodel

 Not long ago while visiting with friends, the topic of planning for retirement came up.
 A bit to our surprise, our friend pointed to his three-year-old son and half-jokingly said “there is my retirement plan.”
 Of course we laughed thinking he was simply joking, but as this article “Remodeling Trends: Make Room for the Parents” points-out, this idea is not so far-fetched in today’s society.